 Or, when you first raise a case with us, you may want to proactively upload files to help you describe the issue.
-This will often allow support to provide a useful response more quickly, as the support engineer will have access to the information as soon as they are assigned to your case.
+This allows support to provide a useful response more quickly, as the support engineer has access to the information when they are assigned to your case.

 There are three main ways you can send files to RSA Customer Support:

-Product-specific or other methods may be possible, particularly for very sensitive data.
+Product-specific or other methods may be possible, particularly for highly sensitive data.

 You can attach files to an email sent to RSA Support either before or after your case is created.

-- After: When a support case has been created, you will receive a confirmation message from RSA's CaseUpdate email address.
-You can "reply all" to that or any subsequent email from that address for the case and attach the file(s) you need to send to RSA.
+- After: When a support case is created, you receive a confirmation message from RSA's CaseUpdate@rsa.com email address.
+You can reply all to that or any subsequent email from that address for the case and attach the files that you must send to RSA.

-If these limitations mean your secure email service is not suitable for sending to RSA Support, consider using either the RSA Support Case method or the RSA SFTP method described below.
+If these limitations mean that your secure email service is not suitable for sending to RSA Support, consider using either the RSA Support Case method or the RSA SFTP method that are described below.

-- As with standard email, a secure email sent to the CaseUpdate email address must include the "ref" number for the case in the case subject.
-It must be intact as we have sent it to you in square brackets, e.g. [ref:_00D70IwPy._999999nnnnn:ref], otherwise your email will not be seen by a support engineer.
+- As with standard email, a secure email that is sent to the CaseUpdate email address must include the ref number for the case in the case subject.
+It must be as it is provided to you in square brackets, for example [ref:_00D70IwPy._999999nnnnn:ref], otherwise your email will not be seen by a support engineer.

-- If the secure email server sends additional emails to CaseUpdate, such as for password confirmation, those additional emails must also contain the case "ref" number in the email subject.
+- If the secure email server sends additional email messages to CaseUpdate, such as for password confirmation, those additional email messages must also contain the case ref number in the email subject.

-- Bear in mind that emails, including secure emails, sent to an individual RSA support engineer's email address cannot be accessed by another support engineer.
+- Bear in mind that email messages, including secure emails, sent to an individual RSA support engineer's email address cannot be accessed by another support engineer.

-- You must check that the support engineer you are sending to will be available to receive the secure email so they can add the decrypted message and files to the case.
+- Confirm that the support engineer you are sending to is available to receive the secure email so they can add the decrypted message and files to the case.

-- If a support engineer becomes unavailable for some reason before the decrypted message and files have been added to the case, you will need to re-send the secure email to the next support engineer assigned to the case.
+- If a support engineer becomes unavailable before the decrypted message and files have been added to the case, you must resend the secure email to the next support engineer assigned to the case.